LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_troubleshooting.md

 The following are common errors in a manual implementation:

 * **The transfer API URL is incorrect**: There are a few different server environments where you might be working with Conversation Builder.
-Depending on your region and whether you’re using LP Cloud, the URL used to connect to LiveEngage changes.
+Depending on your region and whether you’re using LP Cloud, the URL used to connect to Conversational Cloud changes.
 Verify the URL is correct.

 * **The authorization ID is incorrect**: Each Conversation Builder user has a unique API access key that is used in a number of different platform APIs.
 Verify that your API access key is correct.
 You can find it on the API tab in the User Settings for your user profile.